GlobeletJS/satellite-view/README.md

 ## Initialization
 satelliteView.init takes a parameters object with the following properties:
-- gl: (REQUIRED) An extended WebGL rendering context, as returned by the getExtendedContext method from [yawgl]
+- context: (REQUIRED) An extended WebGL rendering context, as returned by the initContext method from [yawgl][]
 - globeRadius: The (floating point) radius of the spherical Earth.
 Units must match the units of the altitude in the camPos array supplied to the draw method.
 Default: 6371 (km).